 We leave them, wrestle with a few feelings of guilt, but continue on our own into the incredible Glen Coe Pass.

 The mountains walled up on either side of us here.
 Casting shadows over the road.
 The slopes now deep green and grey.
 Quite overpowering.

-We park at the bottom of Glen Coe Mountain and set off to find the Lost Valley.
+At the bottom of Glen Coe Mountain we park, and set off to find the Lost Valley.

 The first part is laid out for us with steps and a wooden walk-way.

 Then the climb becomes difficult and rocky.
 Waterfalls and falling ravines to be negotiated.
 Once through though, we emerge into a high, huge, open expanse of grass and stone that, due to rock falls and a coliseum of mountains ringing this valley, lies completely hidden from the road far below.

 I have read that it was here that Rob Roy, the famous outlaw and plunderer hid and fought.